 I grew up north of Chicago and came to the QC in 1990 following a short run in Peoria.
 This year, my morning radio show with Greg Dwyer will mark 25 years on the air in the Quad Cities.

 My day begins at about 4:30 in the morning and I’m usually back home by noon.
-That gives me a few hours to set up the next day’s show, transition to dad/husband mode and finally, round up the wife and minions to head down to the Rock River to practice with the Backwater Gamblers.
+That gives me a few hours to set up the next day’s show, transition to dad/husband mode and finally, round up the family to head down to the Rock River to practice with the Backwater Gamblers.
 Then, it’s pretty much rinse, lather, repeat.
 In my spare time, I enjoy trying to find some spare time so I can slow down and do nothing!

 Both Dwyer and I are grateful for the chance to enjoy our careers and raise our families in the Quad Cities.
 It’s a GREAT place to call home!